kxlsx/sepl/README.md

 ### Scope

 Every defined `symbol` exists in a scope.
-The default one is called the global scope.
+The default scope is called the global scope.
 Every created `procedure` captures the environment it's been created in and creates a scope of its own when called.
 When searching for a `symbol` definition, the interpreter searches recursively, starting in the current scope